elizarov/KEEP/proposals/extensions/serialization.md

     fun decodeCollectionSize(desc: SerialDescriptor): Int = -1

     /**
-     * This method is called when [decodeElementIndex] returns index which was
+     * This method is called when [decodeElementIndex] returns the index which was
      * already encountered during deserialization of this class.
      *
      * @throws [UpdateNotSupportedException] if this implementation
-     *                                       doesn't allow fields duplicating.
+     *                                       doesn't allow duplication of fields.
      */
     fun decodeElementAgain(desc: SerialDescriptor, index: Int): Unit